Engadine

 Engadine has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact the region.
-Notable ones are Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, Engadine High School Upgrade, and The Gallery.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified nine projects likely impacting the area.
+Major initiatives include Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, Engadine High School Upgrade, and The Gallery.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.